Posted on 23/01/2014 by Phillip Island Nature Parks

 She may be 95 years of age, but don’t let grandmother Merle Davenport pull the wool over your eyes – she’s a powerhouse knitter with over 1000 penguin jumpers under her belt.

-Since the late 1990s Merle Davenport has been knitting jumpers for Phillip Island’s most famous residents (the penguins, not the Hemsworths…) and in 15 years has managed to rib, garter and purl her way through 1000 fancy designs for her feathered friends.
+Since the late 1990s Merle Davenport has been knitting jumpers for Phillip Island’s most famous residents and in 15 years has managed to rib, garter and purl her way through 1000 fancy designs for her feathered friends.
 Merle has helped countless penguins with her knitting skills and her chic and timeless designs are a hit in fundraising and helping penguins affected by oil spills.

 Over the years Merle has sent the jumpers to the Penguin Foundation, a charity dedicated to raising funds for conservation, research and the care of sick or injured penguins on Phillip Island.

-“The small woollen jumpers are placed on the birds to keep them warm and prevent them from preening their feathers and swallowing the toxic oil,” explains Lauren Jones of the Penguin Foundation.
+“The small woollen jumpers are placed on birds affected by an oil spill to keep them warm and prevent them from preening their feathers and swallowing toxic oil,” explained Lauren Jones of the Penguin Foundation.

 For details about the Penguin Foundation’s work, including its ‘adopt-a-penguin’ program or the knitted penguin jumper pattern visit www.penguinfoundation.org.au.